IGNW/NetOps/README.md

-# NetOps
+# NetOps_pyATS

-## Place to put NetOps Lab code to pull when doing IGNW NetOPs Labs
+## Place to pull the NetOps pyATS and Genie Lab code for doing the IGNW NetOPs Labs